Dokthoror/Dokthoror/README.md

 # Hi there 👋 it's me

+I'm a computer student in France and I don't know what to do with my time.

 ## Here are my stats

 ![Dokthoror's Github stats](https://github-readme-stats.vercel.app/api?username=dokthoror&theme=react)

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=dokthoror&layout=compact)

+- ⚡ Fun fact:

 <!--
 **Dokthoror/Dokthoror** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.